vkrinitsyn/etcd/README.md

 This is an experimental Prof of Concept of the features bellow

 ## Features
-- etcd API v3 compatible client using protobuf
+- etcd API v3 compatible client using protobuf to leverage existing ecosystem
-- priority is a PoC [queue](queue.md) implementation with order and delivery consumer guarantee
+- priority is a [queue](https://github.com/vkrinitsyn/etcd/blob/main/queue.md#etcd-based-queue) implementation with order and delivery guarantee
 - no message storage, cluster election, as use another cluster implementation
+- ability to build into another rust application as a component, see [rppd](https://github.com/vkrinitsyn/rppd?tab=readme-ov-file#rppd---rust-python-postgres-discovery)

 ## Supported APIs